Effect of modeling subject-specific cortical folds on brain injury risk prediction under blunt impact loading: Materials and Methods

 \subsubsection{Medical Image Segmentation}

 \paragraph{Gyrencephalic Models} The first step in generating a medical image-based FE model is medical image segmentation, which delineates the boundary of different parts of the model.
 The medical images of each individual consisted of structural MRI (T1-w) and diffusion tensor imaging (DTI) (Fig. \ref{Fig:workflow}a).
-The T1-structural MRIs were segmented into the skull, the meninges (dura, falx, and tentorium), sub-arachnoid cerebral spinal fluid (CSF), ventricles, and different regions of the brain.
-The segmentation of the brain tissue into the cortical gray matter, white matter, brain stem, and deep brain regions was obtained using the FreeSurfer software package \cite{fischl2012freesurfer}.
-The resulting gray matter incorporates cortical folds, or gyri and sulci, in 68 parcellations (Fig. \ref{Fig:workflow}b), providing a gyrencephalic head model segmentation.
-The detailed steps of the MRI pre-processing and segmentation workflow is provided in \ref{A_Seg}.